iquasere/reCOGnizer/README.md

 ```
 Running reCOGnizer this way will usually obtain better results, but will likely take much longer to finish.

-## Other parameters
+## reCOGnizer parameters

 ```
+options:
   -h, --help            show this help message and exit -f FILE, --file FILE  Fasta file with protein sequences for annotation -t THREADS, --threads THREADS
-                        Number of threads for reCOGnizer to use [max available - 1] --evalue EVALUE       Maximum e-value to report annotations for [1e-2] --pident PIDENT       [DEPRECATED] Minimum pident to report annotations for [0] -o OUTPUT, --output OUTPUT
+                        Number of threads for reCOGnizer to use [max available] --evalue EVALUE       Maximum e-value to report annotations for [1e-3] -o OUTPUT, --output OUTPUT
                         Output directory [reCOGnizer_results]
   -dr, --download-resources